Learning in repeated auctions: A revenue equivalence theorem

-Denote by $\beta$ the common strategy of an increasing Nash equilibrium of the first-price auction.
-Conducting the same computations than in the proof of Theorem \ref{Th:RevEquivalence}, assume that all bidders but $i$ follow $\beta$ and that bidder $i$ is bidding $\beta(z)$ instead of $\beta(x)$ -- we remove the index $i$ by symmetry here to lighten notations.
-Then his utility rewrites in the specific case of first price auction into
+The proof of Theorem \ref{Th:RevEquivalence} is a bit formal and technical as it relies on convex analysis arguments; however, it provides insight on how to easily and informally derive symmetric equilibrium strategies.
+Denote by $\beta$ the common strategy of an increasing Nash equilibrium of the first-price auction, postulated at this point for this informal derivation to exist.
+Note that by symmetry, $G_j=G_i=G$ for all $i,j$ and similarly for the pdfs.
+So we use the notations $G$ and $g$ for cdf and pdf below.
+Conducting the same computations as in the proof of Theorem \ref{Th:RevEquivalence}, assume that all bidders but $i$ follow $\beta$ - i.e., bidder $j\neq i$ bids $\beta(x_j)$ if $x_j$ is his value - and that bidder $i$ is bidding $\beta(z)$ instead of $\beta(x_i)$.
+Note that because all players are using the strategy $\beta$ and $\beta$ is \emph{increasing}, the probability that bidder $i$ wins the auction is the exactly the probability that $z$ is higher than the largest value of the competition.
+In other words, the probability that he wins the auction is $G(z)$.
+His utility in the specific case of a first price auction can then be written as